Main Stage

 Backing Track used off-site, so be sure to read about the exceptions, and pick your Backing Tracks accordingly.

-One of the cool things about the site is that just by practicing, you will create your first CD almost automatically!
+One of the cool things about the site is that just by practicing, you will create enough material for your first CD almost automatically!
 Use some photo editing software to make a cover, and you have a great Christmas present.
+I gave away copies to my co-workers at work and they were ... impressed.
+I gave one to Sam the owner of our corner party store and he used to occasionally play it on the speakers in the store ... until he kicked me out for loitering.
+Who knows?
+Maybe he still plays it.

 Top